How to Build a Powerful, Profitable Platform from Scratch

 - Example #4: Design OS.
 Kickstart VR goggles.
 Begin ecommerce sales.
 Design enough apps/games.
 Launch new VR products: gloves, haptics, foot sensors etc… and force compatibility between all→ owning platform

-Part 4: Execute and iterate as necessary
+Part 4: Execute and iterate

 This isn’t an exhaustive list but it illustrates the point.
 There are a lot of ways to achieve market domination and no perfect path to get there.
 You have to be able to reach, delight and retain customers/users to build a profitable, defensible platform business.